 About Me

 Hello!
-I am a 5th year PhD candidate at the Wilf Family Department of Politics at New York University.
-I will be starting as a Neukom Fellow at Dartmouth College in Fall 2024.
-My dissertation focuses on institutional trust, storytelling, and text as data methods, but these serve mainly as the nexus points of many research interests.
+I am currently a Neukom Fellow affiliated with the Government Department and the Minds, Machine, and Society Group in the Computer Science Department at Dartmouth College.
+I earned my PhD from the Wilf Family Department of Politics at New York University in September 2024.
+My dissertation focused on institutional trust, storytelling, and natural language processing methods, but these serve mainly as the nexus points of many research interests.

 The central theme of much of my work is trust: why do people trust the institutions, leaders, and information that they do.
 This work is rarely focused on the actual performance of these dimensions and instead asks what shapes perceptions and persuades.
 This interest has led me to focus on micro-founded data and individual level analysis, with a particular interest in Text as Data as a way to operationalize difficult to measure concepts such as what makes a story.
 The actual topics I work on have spanned conflict governance, cynicism in politics, and the role of Large Language Models.